mfreistein/Stable-Diffusion-Textual-Inversion-Metric/README.md

 Stable Diffusion is a deep learning, text-to-image model released in 2022.
 It is primarily used to generate detailed images conditioned on text descriptions, though it can also be applied to other tasks such as inpainting, outpainting, and generating image-to-image translations guided by a text prompt.
 Stable Diffusion uses a variant of diffusion model (DM), called latent diffusion model (LDM).
 Stable Diffusion was trained on pairs of images and captions taken from LAION-5B, a publicly available dataset derived from Common Crawl data scraped from the web, where 5 billion image-text pairs were classified based on language, filtered into separate datasets by resolution, a predicted likelihood of containing a watermark, and predicted "aesthetic" score (e.g. subjective visual quality).

 # Textual Inversion
+**Short description**: Textual Inversion is a technique for capturing novel concepts from a small number of example images in a way that can later be used to control text-to-image pipelines.
+It does so by learning new 'words' in the embedding space of the pipeline's text encoder.

-**Short description**: How good is textual inversion trained Stable Diffusion 2 at generating new realistic Cézanne landscape paintings?
+**Project Question**: How good is textual inversion trained Stable Diffusion 2 at generating new realistic Cézanne landscape paintings?
 Does a fine-tuned Convolutional Neural Network classify their style as Original, Replica, Stable Diffusion image w/o textual inversion, or General Impressionist Landscape Painting?

 **Used data**: The dataset to fine-tune the CNN consists of a range of landscape paintings similar in style to that of Paul Cézanne.
 The photographs of the images are unfortunately not consistent in quality and were taken from a range of different sources.
 The images were curated and divided into 5 categories from most (0) to least similar (4) in style.